andraspatka/q-swarm/docs/push_pull/push_pull.md

 # Single/multiple footbot obstacle avoidance using push and pull forces

-The experiment contains a single/multiple footbot(s), obstacles and an end destionation.
+The experiment contains a single/multiple footbot(s), obstacles and an end destination.
 The footbot strives towards avoiding collisions with obstacles and proceeds towards the end destination.

 The scene is a rectangular arena with obstacles, an end goal and a starting position.